Dungeons and Dragons’ Skill Check

 Now, when playing in person as a Dungeon Master, a simple look through a character sheet, and I can tell if a player has expertise in something or not.
 This is a bit tricky in programming, so we have to take it slow and methodical.

 We can break down the dice types and we can easily calculate the ability modifer.
 But the expertise and proficiency in skills are much harder to calculate.
 This is because of the way we store data, and what is the most efficient way to store it.
 But to do that, we can actually break down the skills.
-Each skill is governed by an ability, for example, Athletics is governed by Strength and Arcana is governed by Intelligence. using this, we can actually break down the skills into categories.
+Each skill is governed by an ability.
+For example, Athletics is governed by Strength and Arcana is governed by Intelligence.
+Using this, we can actually break down the skills into categories.
 This is, in fact, how the DnD book I used in 10th grade did it!

 So, let’s actually start making this in Unreal Engine 5!